-They are accomplished in diverse fields – entertainment technology and homebuilding – but two new Executive Fellows for the UCR School of Business have something in common.
+They are accomplished in diverse fields – artificial intelligence and homebuilding – but two new Executive Fellows for the UCR School of Business have something in common.
 Both believe that success comes with a responsibility to give back.

-Michael L. Zemetra ’93 is chief financial officer of LiveXLive, a global platform for livestream and on-demand audio, video and podcast content in music, comedy and pop culture.
+Michael L. Zemetra ’93 is executive vice president, chief financial officer and treasurer of Veritone Inc., a leading provider of artificial intelligence technology.
 James L. Previti is founder, president and CEO of Frontier Enterprises, one of Southern California’s leading builders of homes for families, first-time buyers and move-up buyers.

-Both are joining the Executive Fellows program for the 2020-21 school year, contributing their real-world experience to the school’s strategy of bridging theory and practice.
+Both joined the Executive Fellows program for the 2020-21 school year, contributing their real-world experience to the school’s strategy of bridging theory and practice.

-“The UCR Executive Fellows program stands out among top business schools because of the level of involvement by the fellows,” said Yunzeng Wang, School of Business Dean.
-“James and Michael will be excellent connections to the world of business that we are preparing our students to join.”
+“The UCR Executive Fellows program stands out among top business schools because of the level of involvement by the fellows,” said Yunzeng Wang, School of Business dean.
+“James and Michael are excellent connections to the world of business that we are preparing our students to join.”

 Zemetra sees parallels in the program to his own experience as a School of Business undergraduate, when he discovered the difference that a mentor can make.

 He said he was somewhat lost about his career direction until he connected with a UCR professor who encouraged him and gave him confidence.
 Now a successful executive, Zemetra wants to return the favor.

 “I don't think that kind of attention happens at other schools,” said Zemetra, who also serves on the Dean’s Advisory Council.
 “I don't consider myself to be this super successful person, but I want to be a resource to give back, to help kids who are on journeys in terms of a career pathway.”